 How to Change Your WordPress Blog's Write and Read Settings

-You can set the following options on the Reading Settings page:
+You can set the following options in the Reading Settings page:

-Blog Pages Show at Most: In the text box, enter the maximum number of posts you want to appear on each blog page.
+Blog Pages Show at Most: Type the maximum number of posts you want to display on each blog page.

-Syndication Feeds Show the Most Recent: In the text box, enter the maximum number of posts that you want to appear in your RSS feed at any time.
+Syndication Feeds Show the Most Recent: In the Posts box, type the maximum number of posts you want to show in your RSS feed at any time.

-For Each Article in a Feed, Show: Select the radio button for either Full Text or Summary.
+For Each Article in a Feed, Show: Select either Full Text or Summary.
 Full Text publishes the entire post to your RSS feed, whereas Summary publishes only an excerpt.

 Generally, you want search engines to be able to find your blog.
-However, if you have special circumstances, you may want to enforce privacy on your site.
-For example, a friend of mine has a family blog and she blocks search engine access to it because she doesn’t want search engines to find it.
-When you have privacy enabled, search engines and other content bots can’t find your website.
+However, if you have special circumstances, you may want to enforce your privacy settings.
+When you have Search Engine Visibility selected, search engines and other content bots can’t find your website.

-Be sure to click the Save Changes button after you set all your options on the Reading Settings page to make the changes take effect.
+Be sure to click the Save Changes button when you’ve set all your options in the Reading Settings page to make the changes take effect.